jackhwl/React/ReactTheCompleteGuide2025/Readme.md

   - Hightlighting selected answers & managing more state
   - Splitting components up to solve problems
   - Moving logic to components that actually need it (moving state down)
+  - Setting Different timers based on the selected answer